tc39/proposal-structs/README.md

 This proposal does not intend to explore the space of overlaying structured views on binary data in an `ArrayBuffer`.
 This is a requirement arising from the desire for WasmGC integration, and WasmGC objects are similarly opaque.

-Structured overlays are fundamentally about aliasing memory, which we feel is both a different problem domain and sufficiently solvable today in userland.
+Structured overlays are fundamentally about aliasing memory, which we feel is both a different problem domain, has significant performance downsides, and sufficiently solvable today in userland.
 For example, see [buffer-backed objects](https://github.com/GoogleChromeLabs/buffer-backed-object).

+Notably, structured overlays in JavaScript essentially involves allocating unshared wrappers *per agent*.
+If an application has shared state with a complex structure, such as a large object graph, recreating that structure via a set of wrappers per agent negates the memory use benefits of *shared* memory.
+Structured overlays would work for specific application architectures where the structure of the shared state itself is simple, like a byte buffer.

 ## Proposal